 Ready to register your partnership firm in Poland?

-Let Ease to Compliance take care of the paperwork. so you can focus on growing your business.
+Let Ease to Compliance take care of the paperwork.
+So you can focus on growing your business.

-FAQs On Partnership firm in Poland.
+FAQs on a Partnership firm in Poland.

 Question 1.
 Can a foreigner be a partner in a Polish partnership firm?

-Answer: Yes, foreigners including non-EU nationals can become partners in most Polish partnership structures, but may need a residence or work permit depending on the partnership type.
+Answer: Yes, foreigners, including non-EU nationals, can become partners in most Polish partnership structures, but may need a residence or work permit depending on the partnership type.

 Question 2.
 How long does it take to fully establish a partnership firm in Poland?

-Answer: While online registration can take 1–3 business days, the entire process including documentation, bank account setup, and tax registrations may take 1 to 3 weeks.
+Answer: While online registration can take 1–3 business days, the entire process, including documentation, bank account setup, and tax registrations, may take 1 to 3 weeks.

 Question 3.
 Can I convert my partnership firm in Poland into a limited liability company (Sp. z o.o.)?